 The 1990s included a staggering seven visits to Wembley in nine years.
 Two resulted in Play-off wins to secure promotion to the Premier League, in 1994 and 1996.

 Two more enabled the Club to win the League Cup again in 1997 (after a replay at Hillsborough) and 2000.
+It was a vintage time to support the Foxes as they headed into a new millennium.

 In the last four years of the decade, Martin O’Neill’s Leicester City side achieved four consecutive top-10 finishes and qualified twice for the UEFA Cup.